Live community data

 What are the most popular silver coins for stacking?

-Based on MetalMetric vault additions, the most frequently logged silver products are American Silver Eagles, generic 1 oz rounds, pre-1965 US junk silver (quarters and dimes), Canadian Silver Maple Leafs, and 10 oz silver bars.
+The most frequently logged silver products are American Silver Eagles, generic 1 oz rounds, pre-1965 US junk silver (quarters and dimes), Canadian Silver Maple Leafs, and 10 oz silver bars.
 Eagles dominate by count despite their higher premiums due to universal recognition and liquidity.

 Is this data from real users?